 The current management team strives to create an environment in which open communication, customer satisfaction and continuous improvement are a way of life for the organization.
-Senior management is led by the Administrator and meets bi-weekly to discuss policies, procedures and customer expectations.
+Senior management is led by the Administrator and meets to discuss policies, procedures and customer expectations.
 The Department's senior managers are:

-Acting Administrator Carri Grube Lybarker Consumer Advocate/Deputy for Advocacy Elliott Elam Deputy for Administrative & Regulatory Services Vacant Deputy for Regulatory Enforcement Danny Collins Deputy of Public Information, Consumer Services and Education Carri Grube Lybarker Director of Consumer Services & Education Donna Backwinkel Director of Human Resources Sharon Jones
+Administrator Carri Grube Lybarker Consumer Advocate/Deputy for Advocacy Elliott Elam Deputy for Administrative & Regulatory Services Vacant Deputy for Regulatory Enforcement Danny Collins Deputy of Public Information, Consumer Services & Education Vacant Director of Consumer Services & Education Donna Backwinkel Director of Human Resources Sharon Jones